100.000 dollari per Ringo

-100.000 dollari per Ringo (or Centomilla dollari per Ringo) is a 1965 Spaghetti Western film directed by Alberto De Martino.
+100.000 dollari per Ringo (or Centomilla dollari per Ringo) is a 1965 spaghetti Western film directed by Alberto De Martino.

 It was shown as part of a retrospective on Spaghetti Western at the 64th Venice International Film Festival.

 Plot

-Lee Barton (Richard Harrison) rides into Rainbow Valley.
-A stranger in town, he is mistaken for Ward Cluster, a former resident believed to have been killed in the Civil War.
-When the residents mistake him for Cluster, they think he has come to get even with the Cherry brothers who are responsible for the death of his wife.
-Even Cluster's young son Sean (Loris Loddi), who has been raised by an Indian chief named Gray Bear, believes Barton is his father.
+Lee Barton arrives in Rainbow Valley as a stranger.
+The townspeople mistake him for Ward Cluster, a former resident thought to have died in the Civil War.
+They believe Barton has come to seek revenge against the Cherry brothers, who are responsible for the death of his wife.
+Even Cluster's son, Sean, raised by an Indian chief named Gray Bear, thinks Barton is his father.

-The worst of the three Cherry brothers, Tom Cherry (Gerard Tichy) is involved with various dealings with the Mexican army.
-He has a love interest in local townswoman Deborah (Eleonora Bianchi).
-Although Deborah is married to Ive, a local drunk, she has a dubious reputation.
+Tom Cherry, the most troublesome of the three brothers, is involved in dealings with the Mexican army.
+He is romantically interested in Deborah, a local woman married to Ive, a local drunk with a questionable reputation.

-Tom Cherry is searching for $100,000 that was hidden by a Mexican general.
+Tom is on a quest for $100,000 hidden by a Mexican general.
 At one point, he captures and whips Barton.
 Eventually, Tom kills both Deborah and Ive.

-Barton joins forces with a wandering sheriff from Tucson and ultimately kills Tom in a shoot-out.
-Barton finds the hidden money and plans a future with Sean.
+Barton teams up with a wandering sheriff from Tucson and, in a final shoot-out, kills Tom.
+Barton discovers the hidden money and envisions a future with Sean.